 THE HYDRATING MASK

 Probably the most straight forward objective of them all, the hydrating mask is said to obviously hydrate the skin and strengthen the skin barrier.
-After using this, my skin definitely felt more plump and hydrated so it’s definitely effective.
+After using this, my skin felt more plump and hydrated so it’s definitely effective.
 Regarding the reinforcement of the skin barrier, perhaps this may be an outcome of regular use, but I can’t confirm such a benefit after only two wears.
+However, fragrance is said to reduce barrier strength so it’s a product of contradictions.

 These masks are a high quality product that is unfortunately compromised by the inclusion of fragrance.
 They perform well and are reasonably priced so definitely worth a try if you don’t have any sensitivities to perfume.